syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/Make-Busy-Animation-Idle.md

 # Make Busy Animation Idle

-SfBusyIndicator control provides support to determine whether an animation needs to be executed or not.
-Setting the `IsBusy` property to false will stop the animation and removes the control from view.
+The SfBusyIndicator control provides support to control whether the animation should be running.
+The `IsBusy` property determines the visibility and animation state of the busy indicator.

 {% tabs %}